finbourne/lusid-sdk-python-preview/sdk/docs/Future.md

 # Future

 IL Fx-Forward Instrument; Lusid-ibor internal representation of a Fx Forward instrument                A future contract, entered into on the start date at an initial reference spot price has zero initial value.
-It is a committment to buy a certain number of               contracts of a certain size at a date in the future.
+It is a commitment to buy a certain number of  contracts of a certain size at a date in the future.

 ## Properties
 Name | Type | Description | Notes